Visiting Guanajuato and Queretaro

 Guanajuato translates (from the indigenous Indian language in this area) as “hilly place of frogs”.
 It was the richest Mexican city in the 18th century because of the mining of silver in the hills surrounding the town.
 The approach to the historic center is really unique; cars have to go through the old, and quite long, mining tunnels to get into the old city.

 It’s a very picturesque town to walk.
 It actually reminded me of Vernazza in Italy because of the winding stairs, colorful houses, and wonderful views.
 I had to pinch myself a few times to remember that I was actually in Mexico.
 And for such a small town there is an abundance of impressive churches and some very pretty plazas.
-Another thing that makes the town attractive is that many of the streets are closed off to car traffic; it’s a great place to walk around (Mexican cities generally not great for that).
+Another thing that makes the town attractive is that many of the streets are closed off to car traffic; it makes for a great place to walk around (something Mexican cities are not known for).

 “Who you calling a pig?
 You’re the pig”.

 There is a funicular in the center of town that goes up one of the hills.
 Below are some photos looking down on Guanajuato.

 Most of these photos were taken on the first of three days in Guanajuato.
 I woke up in the middle of the first night cold, shaking, and feeling as if a Dementor had sucked the life out of me.
 For the most part of two days I stayed in my room with a bad case of the Crappuccinos.
 Tip: don’t eat salad in Mexico unless you desperately want to lose weight.
 What a stupid thing to do…

 A few more photos: